Amber-Lea-P/registrationForm/notes.md

 The textarea element acts like an input element of type text, but comes with the added benefit of being able to receive multi-line text, and an initial number of text rows and columns.
 Note that the textarea requires a closing tag.

 With form submissions, it is useful, and good practice, to provide each submittable element with a name attribute.
 This attribute is used to identify the element in the form submission.

+Center the h1 and p elements by giving them a margin of 1em auto.
+Then, align their text in the center as well

+Center the form element, by giving it a margin of 0 auto.
+Then, fix its size to a maximum width of 500px, and a minimum width of 300px.
+In between that range, allow it to have a width of 60vw.

+You can select the last element of a specific type using the last-of-type CSS pseudo-class, like this:

+p:last-of-type { }
+That will select the last p element.

+Most browsers inject their own default CSS properties and values for different elements.
+If you look closely, you might be able to notice the file input is smaller than the other text input elements.
+By default, a padding of 1px 2px is given to input elements you can type in.